The medical cannabis dispensary situation in New Jersey has only worsened as the Coronavirus pandemic crisis has gotten dragged on.

 It has become apparent since the advent of the Coronavirus pandemic that drastic policy changes are needed.

-Long-term clinical cannabis (or medical marijuana) solutions to address issues many advocates have suggested to deal with the program’s underlying problems have become even more relevant.
-Specifically, homegrow and home delivery.
+Long-term medical cannabis (or medical marijuana) solutions to address issues many advocates have suggested to deal with the program’s underlying problems have become even more relevant.
+The biggest issues specifically are homegrow and home delivery.

-Home delivery was authorized in the Jake Honig Act that was signed into law last July.
+Home delivery was authorized in the Jake Honig Act, signed into law last July.
 That law authorized the dispensaries to open satellite locations.
 And while two dispensaries have done so, none have begun home delivery.

 The black market does not need help spreading.
 It has been doing fine spreading without homegrow.
 Forty years of prohibition did not stop it.
 Nor will prohibiting homegrow.

-The problem is that certain authority figures do not want to concede they lost the War on Drugs with regards to cannabis and that trying to stop has led to far more negatives side effects than positive outcomes.
+The problem is that certain authority figures do not want to concede they lost the War on Drugs with regard to cannabis and that trying to stop has led to far more negative side effects than positive outcomes.

 JoAnne Zito, a leader of the most recent homegrow campaign named “Jeff’s Law” after veteran activist Jeff Oakes, said their petition has 935 signatures so far.

 “Sadly, nothing could prove our point more than this,” Zito said.
 “But with this new normal, cannabis deemed essential medicine and likely more pandemic in the future, it’s not something they can deny.”

 Zito added she planned to follow up with the Governor’s office on homegrow.